ddphuoc/java-interview-questions/Spring-questions.md

 * Increases productivity, develop a Spring applications in an easier way
 * Reduces the development time
 * Offer an easier way of getting started with the application

+##Q. Different between @Controller and @RestController

+* @RestController is combine @Controller and @ResponseBody
+* @Controller need @ResponseBody

+##Q. Bean lifecycle?

+* Container create bean per request
+* Bean destroy when container is closed

+##Q. Dependency injection and working?

+* We describe how to create objects
+* Inversion of Control (IoC) container will instantiate required classes when needed

+###The ways to injects bean
+* Setter injection
+* Constructor injection
+* Field injection

+##Q. Inversion of Control and working?
+Wiring dependencies of various objects

+##Q. Different ApplicationContext and BeanFactory
+* **BeanFactory** provides and manage bean instance.
+* **ApplicationContext** holding information, metadata and beans in application.
+It also extends **BeanFactory**